MelkoCollective/CDL_2020/Project_3_Franck_Condon_Factors/Business_Application.md

 ## Step 4: Prepare a 90 second video explaining the value proposition of your innovation to this potential customer in non-technical language

-Example: By travelling to all destinations via the shortest route, a courier can generate the same revenue that it would have generated following any other route, but will minimize travel costs (e.g., fuel costs).
-By minimizing travel costs, the courier will be more profitable than it would have been had it travelled through any other route.